AlexKaiqi/alexkaiqi.github.io/_posts/2017-10-27-bootstrap-4-basic.md

 There are two container classes to choose from:
 1. The .container class provides a responsive fixed width container
-2. The .container-fluid class provides a full width container, spanning the entire width of the viewport
+2. The .container-fluidd class provides a full width container, spanning the entire width of the viewport

 ## Grid Basic
 Bootstrap 4 uses a mobile-first flexbox grid system allows up to 12 columns across the page.